NurMiApp/TalkiesGPT/README.md

 #### Chat Mode
   - Run the script by using the `chatgpt` command anywhere.
 By default the script uses the `gpt-3.5-turbo` model.
 #### Pipe Mode
-  - You can also use it in pipe mode `echo "What is the command to get all pdf files created yesterday?" | chatgpt`
+  - You can also use it in pipe mode `echo "What is the command to get all pdf files created yesterday?" | talkiesgpt`
 #### Script Parameters
-  - You can also pass the prompt as a command line argument `chatgpt -p "What is the regex to match an email address?"`
+  - You can also pass the prompt as a command line argument `talkiesgpt -p "What is the regex to match an email address?"`

 ### Commands